aspose-total/Aspose.Total-Products/total/en/java/conversion/pps-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to JSON Format via Java" h2="On Premise Java API to export PPS to JSON without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting PPS to JSON format via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-In the first step you can export PPS to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to JSON.
+Converting PPS to JSON format via Aspose.Total for Java is a straightforward process that can be completed in two steps.
+Aspose.Total for Java is a comprehensive suite of file format APIs that enables developers to create, edit, and convert a wide range of file formats.

+The first step in the process is to export the PPS file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, read, write, and modify PowerPoint presentations.
+It supports a wide range of features, including the ability to export presentations to HTML.

+The second step is to convert the HTML file to JSON using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, read, write, and modify spreadsheets.
+It supports a wide range of features, including the ability to convert HTML to JSON.

+By using Aspose.Total for Java, developers can easily convert PPS to JSON format in a few simple steps.
+The process is fast and efficient, and the resulting JSON file can be used in a variety of applications.
+Aspose.Total for Java is a great choice for developers who need to quickly and easily convert PPS to JSON format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}